 An additional approach that is getting more attention is using former or abandoned underground mines or open pit mines to develop pumped storage.
-The obvious advantage to this is the use of already impaired land, much of it at different elevations.
+The obvious advantage to this is the use of already impaired land.
 Potential issues of water quality from these mines must be researched to assure no contamination of nearby watersheds or habitat, but several projects in early development show promise.
+These PSH systems are considered closed-loop.